awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 + Save queries for reuse\.
 You can't save queries in the Europe \(Paris\) Region or the Asia Pacific \(Osaka\-Local\) Region\.
 + View query execution details for user\-defined tables\.

-### Query Editor Considerations<a name="gsg-query-editor-considerations"></a>
+### Query editor considerations<a name="gsg-query-editor-considerations"></a>

-For details about considerations when using the query editor, see [Querying a Database Using the Query Editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the Amazon Redshift Cluster Management Guide\.
+For details about considerations when using the query editor, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Cluster Management Guide\.*

-### Enabling Access to the Query Editor<a name="gsg-query-cluster-configure"></a>
+### Enabling access to the query editor<a name="gsg-query-cluster-configure"></a>

 To access the query editor, you need permission\.
-To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies for AWS Identity and Access Management \(IAM\) to the AWS IAM user that you use to access your cluster\.
+To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies for AWS Identity and Access Management \(IAM\) to the IAM user that you use to access your cluster\.

 If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies to that user\.
 If you haven't created an IAM user yet, create one and attach the policies to the IAM user\.

-**To attach the required IAM policies for the Query Editor**
+**To attach the required IAM policies for the query editor**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. Choose **Users**\.

-1. Choose the user that needs access to the Query Editor\.
+1. Choose the user that needs access to the query editor\.

 1. Choose **Add permissions**\.